madzzie/ada/README.md

 # ada
-Study material for the course: Analysis and Design of Algorithms Compiled from http://www.cs.princeton.edu/~wayne/kleinberg-tardos/
+Study material for the course: Analysis and Design of Algorithms.

+Compiled from http://www.cs.princeton.edu/~wayne/kleinberg-tardos/